Burning Mouth Syndrome

 - Type 2: Pain constant day and night.

 - Type 3: Pain can come and go –may go days or months without pain.

 Neurologic problems are thought to arise from impingement on two of the twelve cranial nerves.
 The third or trigeminal nerve-branch 2 and 3 and the seventh cranial nerve-the facial nerve-chorda tympani branch.
 Occlusion and airway can also play a role in BMS.

-Primary BMS is described as pain free after waking up and gradually throughout the day the intensity increases-especially at the endo of the work day.
+- Primary BMS: described as pain free after waking up and gradually throughout the day the intensity increases-especially at the endo of the work day.

-Secondary BMS is associated with vitamin deficiencies, arthritis, and oral infections-thrush for example, thyroid disease, dental treatment and psychologic factors.
+- Secondary BMS: associated with vitamin deficiencies, arthritis, and oral infections-thrush for example, thyroid disease, dental treatment and psychologic factors.

 Burning mouth syndrome cannot be cured but it can be managed.
 Medicines, rinses, distraction techniques, diet, occlusion, exercise, and cognitive behavioral therapy can all be used to manage the pain.

 Before any diagnosis is made it is recommended to have the necessary blood work to rule out any underlying untreated medical conditions.